evilpaper/acme/README.md

 Ensure your local development server is running with pnpm run dev and navigate to localhost:3000/seed in your browser.
 When finished, you will see a message "Database seeded successfully" in the browser.
 Once completed, you can delete this file.

+### A word about the choices

+The project use UUID to identify each database entry.

+This is since we want to...

+- expose your IDs in URLs and APIs
+- might sync data across systems in the future,
+- more future-proof flexibility

 ## Running Locally

 1. Install dependencies using pnpm: